MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-interface-settings.md

 # Set default Unified Interface App using Unified Interface Settings

 Unified Interface Settings is a new configuration element introduced under the **Advanced Settings** in the Unified Service Desk Administrator app.
+Unified Interface Settings enables you as an administrator to configure the default Unified Interface App for your agents and transform the Unified Service Desk login experience.

 ![Unified Interface Settings](../media/usd-crm-unified-interface-settings.PNG "Unified Interface Settings")

-You can now configure the settings like a theme, Unified Interface App, and assign users (agents) to the Unified Interface Setting record.
-After creating a Unified Interface Setting record, you can assign this record to a configuration, so that when the users (agent) sign in to Unified Service Desk client, the system authenticates the users straight away without showing the application selection window.
+In addition, you can now configure the settings like a theme, Unified Interface App, and assign users (agents) to the Unified Interface Setting record.
+After creating a Unified Interface Setting record, you can assign this record to a configuration, so that when the users (agents) sign in to Unified Service Desk client, the system authenticates the users (agents) straight away without showing the application selection window.

 ## How to create Unified Interface Setting record